Azure/acr/docs/container-registry-ref-acr-tasks-yaml.md

 Defines the fully qualified image:tag of the built image.

-As images may be used for inner task validations, such as functional tests, not all images may require `push` to a registry.
+As images may be used for inner task validations, such as functional tests, not all images require `push` to a registry.
 However, to instance an image within a Task execution, the image does need a name to reference.

+Unlike `az acr build`, running ACR Tasks does not provide default push behavior.
+With ACR Tasks, the default scenario assumes the ability to build, validate, then push an image.
+See [push](#push) for how to optionally push built images.

 ### `-f` | `--file` (optional)
 References the Dockerfile passed to `docker build`.
 If not specified, the default Dockerfile will be searched within the root of the context.
 To specify an alternative Dockerfile, pass the filename, in reference to the context.